timbru/draft-sidrops-aspa-notation/draft-timbru-sidrops-aspa-notation-00.md

 this document are to be interpreted as described in BCP 14 [@!RFC2119] [@!RFC8174] when, and only when, they appear in all capitals, as shown here.

+# Introduction

+This informational document defines a human readable ASPA notation for Validated ASPA Payloads (VAPs) [@!I-D.ietf-sidrops-aspa-profile].

+The main motivations for providing this notations style are:
+* This can help to create consistency between RPKI Relying Party software output, making it easier for operators to compare results.
+* This can be used by RPKI Certificate Authorities (CA) command line interfaces and/or configuration.
+E.g. allowing a CA to provide a listing of intended VAPs which can be easily compared to RP output.
+* This can be used for documentation.

+That said, this definition is informational.
+Implementations can choose to use their own notation styles instead of, or in addition to this.

 # ASPA Notation Definition

 This specification uses ABNF syntax specified in [@!RFC5234].

 ~~~
-notation           = customer-as separator provider-as-set
+notation           = customer-asid separator providers

-customer-as        = asn
+customer-asid      = asn
 separator          = " => "
-provider-as-set    = empty-list / provider-list

-empty-list         = "<none>"
-provider-list      = provider-as *(provider-separator provider-as)
+providers          = provider-as *(provider-separator provider-as)
-provider-as        = asn / asn-v4 /asn-v6
+provider-as        = asn / asn-limit-v4 /asn-limit-v6
 provider-separator = ", "

-asn              = 1*8DIGIT
+asn              = [AS]1*8DIGIT
-asn-v4           = asn "(v4)"
+asn-limit-v4     = asn "(v4)"
-asn-v6           = asn "(v6)"
+asn-limit-v6     = asn "(v6)"
 ~~~

-## customer-as
+## customer-asid

-This field represents the customerASID defined in section 3.3 of [@?I-D.ietf-sidrops-aspa-profile]
+This field represents the customerASID defined in section 3.2 of [@!I-D.ietf-sidrops-aspa-profile]

-## provider-as-set
+## providers

-This field represents the providerASSET defined in section 3.4 of [@?I-D.ietf-sidrops-aspa-profile].
-For the moment we assume that version -07 of this document will allow the use of an explicit empty provider AS set, rather than using AS0 for this purpose.
+This field represents the providers defined in section 3.3 of [@!I-D.ietf-sidrops-aspa-profile].
+Note that the constraints defined there are also applicable here.
+In short:

-### empty-list

-If an ASPA has no providers this is explicitly specified by using the value "<none>".

-### provider-list

-If an ASPA has at least one provider then we need to specify them.
-I.e. we need to mention the first provider-as and, if applicable, all following provider-as values separated by a comma and space character.
-Note that provider-as values MUST be sorted by their asn value.
+* There MUST be at least one provider-as.
+* The customer-asid "asn" value MUST NOT appear in any provider-as.
+* The elements of providers MUST be ordered in ascending numerical order by the "asn" value of the provider-as field.
+* Each "asn" MUST be unique.

 ### provider-as

-A provider-as can be an 'asn', 'asn-v4' or 'asn-v6'.
-Note that the latter two options include an 'asn', but limit the scope of the provider to an address family, IPv4 and IPv6 respectively.
-A specification MUST NOT contain more than one provider-as for the same 'asn' - e.g. a provider cannot be defined without address family limit AND with such a limit.
+This field represents a ProviderAS as defined in section 3.3.1 of [@!I-D.ietf-sidrops-aspa-profile].

+A ProviderAS in ASPA consists of a providerASID (section 3.3.1.1) and an optional afiLimit (section 3.3.1.2).
+In the notation defined here we use a simple "asn" to represent a ProviderAS that has no afiLimit, we use "asn-limit-v4" to represent a ProviderAS with an afiLimit for IPv4, and we use "asn-limit-v4" to represent a ProviderAS with an afiLimit for IPv6.

+As mentioned earlier: the same "asn" MUST NOT appear more than once in the providers.
+There is no point in listing the same "asn" with and without an afiLimit, as the entry without an afiLimit already encompassed the other.
+Similarly, there is no point in listing the same "asn" with an IPv4 and an IPv6 limit, as this can and must be more concisely expressed as a single entry without an afiLimit.

 ## asn

-This represents the decimal value of a 32 bit Autonomous System Number.
+This field can optionally be prepended with the string "AS".
+It represents the decimal value of a 32 bit Autonomous System Number.
 Values MUST be part of the range 0-4294967295.

 ## asn-v4

-This represents a provider ASN which is authorised for IPv4 only.
+This represents a providerAS that uses an afiLimit for IPv4.

 ## asn-v6

-This represents a provider ASN which is authorised for IPv6 only.
+This represents a providerAS that uses an afiLimit for IPv6.

 # Example Notations

 ~~~
-AS65000 => <none>
 AS65000 => AS65001
 AS65000 => AS65002(v4)
 AS65000 => AS65001, AS65002(v4), AS65003(v6)

+65000 => 65001
+65000 => AS65002(v4)
+65000 => 65001, 65002(v4), 65003(v6)
 ~~~

 # IANA Considerations